 We hear it a lot these days: hemp plastic to replace everything that is synthetic plastic.
 And it may be an affordable, plausible solution for single-use plastics, but what about the items that need a longer shelf life?
 Things that come to mind include: cell phone covers, water bottles, car parts, binders, storage containers, glitter, etc. And then there is the problem of decomposition — not so easy nor automatic.

 The average American sends around 185 pounds of plastic each and every year to the dump.
 And this is no light matter.
 Plastics are choking our oceans, killing marine life, polluting soil and the air, and winding up in the digestive systems of all animals.
 The consequences of the latter are still unknown.
-Last year, an investigation by National Geographic reported that 91% of plastics in the world are NOT recycled.
+Last year, an investigation by National Geographic reported that ninety one percent of plastics in the world are NOT recycled.

-Why do We Ignore The Problem with Plastic?
+Why do we Ignore the Problem with Plastic?

 Alternatives to Plastic: BioPlastics